Preston-Cook/mis-333k-setup/README.md

 # mis-333k-setup
 A simple shell script to help with setup for .NET projects

-NOTE: This is for Mac or Linux machines
+NOTE: This is for Mac and Linux machines

 #### Setup Steps